microsoft/EMNLP2019-Split-And-Recombine/README.md

 ![](misc/plot.png)

+# Question

+If you have any question or find any bug, please go ahead and [open an issue](https://github.com/microsoft/EMNLP2019-Split-And-Recombine/issues).
+Issues are an acceptable discussion forum as well.

+If you want to concat the author, please email: qian DOT liu AT buaa.edu.cn

 # Cite

-If you use the code, please consider citing our paper:
+If you find our code useful, please consider citing our paper:

 ```
 @inproceedings{qian2019star,